steevschmidt/NEC-220.87-Methods/README.md

 ## Key Features

-- **NEC Safety Factor**: Automatically applies the required 1.25x safety factor to peak loads when calculating remaining capacity
+- **NEC Safety Factor**: Automatically applies the required 1.25x safety factor to peak loads when calculating available capacity
 - **Standardized Voltage Options**: Provides the three standard US residential and commercial voltage options (240V, 208V, 120V)
-- **Visual Warnings**: Highlights negative remaining capacity in red to clearly indicate when a panel upgrade may be needed
+- **Visual Warnings**: Highlights negative available capacity in red to clearly indicate when a panel upgrade may be needed
 - **Comprehensive Reports**: Generates printable reports with all analysis details for documentation purposes
 - **Data Validation**: Checks data quality and provides warnings about insufficient data periods